Abd1997-Dev/32_bit_MIPS_Single_cycle/README.md

 # Further Works
 1. The instructions are working well, but there are some hazards at the starting of the next instruction.
 2. The timings should be well utilized.
-3. The concept of Pipelining should be incurred to better use the hardware.
+3. The concept of Pipelining should be adopted to better use the hardware.

 # Reference
 1. John L. Hennessy and David A. Patterson, "Computer Architecture: A Quantitative Approach", Morgan Kaufmann Publishers, ISBN 978-0-12-383872-8.